Understanding Different Types of Salt: An Honest Review

 Pros and Cons Summary

-• Table Salt: Affordable and iodized but highly refined.
+• Table Salt: Affordable and iodized but highly refined with anti-caking agents.

-• Sea Salt: Mineral-rich and versatile but inconsistent mineral content.
+• Sea Salt: Mineral-rich and versatile but inconsistent mineral content and flavor.

 • Himalayan Pink Salt: Mineral-rich and visually appealing but costly and potentially overhyped health claims.